NewbySlime/passmaker_cpp/README.md

+## Note
+I made this in 1 day and I only have 1 years of experience, feel free to critique my spaghetti of a code.

-# SlimePass
+# passmaker

-SlimePass is a program to make an encrypted password based on the current domain for the password and the original password.
+passmaker is a program to make an encrypted password based on the current domain for the password and the original password.
 This is just a password tool that I make just for fun and the sake of my fascination.
 Might not be perfect, use it on your own risk.